crispgm/black-white-blue/docs.md

     - text: "Initial version"
 ```

-Each version comes with multiple changes, and you may present a text with an issue ID.
-It will generate a link to the GitHub issue specified.
+Each version comes with multiple changes, and you may present a text with an GitHub issue ID or a commit hash.
+It will be generated into links to the GitHub issues or commits specified.

 ### Google Analytics